karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 If you do not want to implement all the methods, for example you just need `JSOnSpawned` to reset your prefab when it is spawned, you can also derive your classes from **Savable**.
-The **Savable**-class is just basically an empty class which implements **ISavable**.
-You can then overwrite the methods if needed.
+The **Savable**-class is an class without functionality which implements **ISavable**.
+You can then overwrite the methods you need.
 Note that Savable derives from MonoBehaviour, so you can use Start() and Update() etc. as usual.

-example implementation using the **Savable**-class (This class saves and loads the position of an object in unity):
+*example implementation using the **Savable**-class (This class saves and loads the position of an object in unity):*

 	using JustSave;
 	using UnityEngine;